 Des Moines, IA 50319

-The CCB grant selection committee will score the 2013 (FY14) grants in September 18th at 9:00 AM in the 3rd Floor Conference Rooms at the Wallace Builing, 502 E. 9th St., Des Moines.
+The CCB grant selection committee will score the 2014 (FY15) grants in September at the Wallace Builing, 502 E. 9th St., Des Moines.
+The date will be set in early August.
 It is very important that persons with grants under consideration attend this meeting to answer questions from the committee.
 Free parking is available in the ramp just west of the Wallace Building.

 Iowa Department of Natural Resources